sunsided/osm-berlin/supplemental/README.md

 # Supplemental data

 The `get_district_geojson()` function returns a dictionary of district names to their boundaries.
+The `geojson_area()` function returns the are of a GeoJSON polygon.

 ## GeoJSON files